LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Closing the conversation

-End the dialog flow with a text statement that contains the special string [LP_CLOSECONVERSATION](conversation-builder-dialogs-dialog-basics.html#lp_closeconversation).
-This is necessary to close the conversation.
+End the dialog flow with an interaction whose next step is "Close conversation."
+This closes the conversation so that the survey results can be reported.

 <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/surveyBot_closeConvo.png">